jonatanalcala/ml-classification/docs/Research & Concepts.md

 - **Stochastic GD (SGD)**: updates using one sample at a time → noisy path, cheap per update, scales to streaming data; often better generalization with a good schedule.
 - **Mini-batch GD (MBGD)**: computes on a small batch (e.g., 32–1024) → practical middle ground and the default in most libraries.

+Batch GD computes the gradient over the entire dataset before taking a step, so the loss curve is smooth and steps are stable—but each step is expensive.
+Stochastic GD updates after each single example, so updates are cheap and frequent, but the path is noisy.
+Mini-batch sits in between and is what most libraries use.
+In our Adult-Income results you can see the contrast: Adaline-GD has a clean, monotonic MSE decline, while Adaline-SGD is noisier yet still converges and slightly improved recall on the minority class.
+Use batch when the data are small and you want stability; use SGD/mini-batch for large or streaming data and when you want faster iterations and often better generalization.

+An important note is that you need to **shuffle** data each epoch for SGD/mini-batch and use **feature scaling** to improve conditioning and speed.

 ---

 ## C.) Scikit-learn vs Book Implementations: Why does scikit-learn outperform book code?